What We Do

 ICePP has significant expertise in a broad realm of public policy issues and provides policy advice and professional training in the following policy areas:

-- Fiscal Decentralization.
-Fiscal decentralization and subnational fiscal policy play an increasingly important role in sound public policy and democratic governance around the world.
+- Fiscal Decentralization: Fiscal decentralization and subnational fiscal policy plays an increasingly important role in sound public policy and democratic governance around the world.
 By yielding greater fiscal responsibilities to regional and local governments, the public sector can be more flexible in response to variations in regional and local needs and demands for public services.
 As a result, decentralization of the public sector also increases citizen participation in the governance process and enhances government accountability.
 The Andrew Young School’s faculty experts are at the forefront of the design and implementation of all aspects of decentralization reform, including issues surrounding local government structure, expenditure assignments, local revenue mobilization, intergovernmental grants, and local government borrowing.

-- Public Administration, Budgeting and Financial Management.
-Public administration is increasingly recognized as a crucial fiscal policy tool in the public sector.
+- Public Administration, Budgeting and Financial Management: Public administration is increasingly recognized as a crucial fiscal policy tool in the public sector.
 The introduction of modern fiscal management techniques at all levels of government is needed to ensure that the three objectives of expenditure management (aggregate fiscal discipline, expenditure prioritization, and operational efficiency) are achieved.
 Fiscal management techniques that are becoming increasingly pertinent in developing and transition economies include placement of the budget process in the context of a medium-term budget strategy, devolution of budget responsibilities, and the introduction of performance-based budget techniques.